 Because of the breed stigma, we learned that renting with pit bulls is a near impossible feat, yet we also noticed that there are a lot of pit bulls seen throughout the city.
 We wondered, how were people successfully living in the city with a pit bull?

 What our Market is saying:

-Our on-the-field findings validated our hypothesis that renting in the city was a challenge, but we learned that solving the rental problem for pit bull owners wasn't really solving the overarching issue, which was how to gain access to a community?
+On-the-field findings validated the hypothesis that renting in the city was a challenge, however, solving the rental problem for pit bull owners wasn't really solving the overarching issue, which was how to gain access to a community?

 How might we help provide a source of information and network support for pit bull owners and their dogs?